jupyterhub/action-major-minor-tag-calculator/README.md

   This can be useful for running a workflow in pull requests where no suitable git references are present.
   `prefix` is _not_ automatically added.

+## Output parameters

+- `tags`: A JSON formatted list of calculated tags.

 ## Example workflow

 ```yaml